Notable arranged marriages throughout history

 Henry's chief goal through these marriages was to gain a male heir in his lineage.

-However, the history of his spouses can primary be seen as one of tragedy.
+However, the history of his spouses can primarily be seen as one of tragedy.
 For example, his first spouse, Catherine of Aragon, had been pregnant multiple times, resulting in just one surviving child.

 Related Topics: